Fair Trade Federation: Membership

 FTF members undergo a rigorous screening process to try to ensure adherence to the organization's principles.
 The Federation does not certify individual products, but instead evaluates an entire business for its commitment to Fair Trade.

 FTF members include retailers, wholesalers of agricultural and handmade goods, cafés, and coffee shops.

 Activities

 FTF runs annual conferences and offers resources to help entrepreneurs begin and strengthen their fair trade operations.
 It provides business owners with a forum through which to network with other fair trade businesses and raises awareness about the perceived importance of fair trade.

-In Boston on September 10–12, 2010, FTF cosponsored the Fair Trade Futures Conference—the largest fair trade conference in North America.
+In Boston on September 10–12, 2010, FTF cosponsored the Fair Trade Futures Conference — the largest fair trade conference in North America at that time.